 Automated Process (Beginning of Day Process)

-Emails can also be marked as “wrong email addresses” though an automated process that runs at beginning of day.
+Emails can also be marked as “wrong email addresses” through an automated process that runs at beginning of day.
 With the automated process, invalid email addresses are collected by the system throughout the day.
 Then during BOD processing, CU*BASE marks each email address as a wrong email address and records a Tracker conversation with the name of the operator who ran BOD.
 (With the manual process, the name of the employee making the change is recorded in the Tracker.)
 See above for an example of the Tracker recorded.

 Xtend offers a service to its clients to call the members to update their email addresses in CU*BASE.
 Otherwise, this is the credit union’s responsibility.